renovatebot/renovate/docs/usage/configuration-options.md

 Though this option is enabled by default, you can fine tune the behavior by setting `packageRules` if you want to use it selectively (e.g. per-package).

-**Caution for GitLab < 12.7**: when `platformAutomerge` is enabled MRs with failing pipelines might get merged anyway.
-This is caused by a race condition in GitLab's Merge Request API - [read the corresponding issue](https://gitlab.com/gitlab-org/gitlab/issues/26293) for more details.

 ## postUpdateOptions

 - `gomodTidy`: Run `go mod tidy` after Go module updates.
 This is implicitly enabled for major module updates.